prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 ### Predict Overview

-Prediction, and Enrollment, or any other provided services are called through the NodeJS endpoints.
+Prediction, and enrollment, or any other provided services are called through the NodeJS endpoints.
 In the following examples, the prediction process is illustrated through the NodeJS server.

 **Face And/Or Prediction Request -**